k173-x/codeit/CONTRIBUTING.md

 5. Sign off your PR every time you introduce a change in your PR.
 This step will be explained below...

 Now, you've understood the rules, it's time for the how-to guide!

+## How to contribute?
-1. Clone the repo using `git clone <repo-url>` or using GitHub CLI (mentioned in the clone instructions on repo itself.
+1. Fork a copy of repo and Clone the repo using `git clone <repo-url>` or using GitHub CLI (mentioned in the clone instructions on repo itself.
 No worries)
 2. Install necessary requirements by giving the command `pip install .` (Linux users may need to use `pip3` instead of `pip`)
 3. Then, find or make the changes in the repo
 4. To test the script, type `codeit` and use the flag you introduced or changed.